 The word bonus can mean different things to different people.
-If you were to randomly stop someone in the street and ask them what the word means to them you’d probably get a response along the lines of the following:
+If you were to randomly stop someone in the street and ask them what it meant to them you’d probably get a response along the lines of the following:

 “An amount or sum given in addition to what I expected.”